w3c/wai-curricula/content/designer/interaction-design.md

 Optional ideas to teach the learning outcomes:

 * Show examples of interactions based on swipe and pinch gestures.
-Explain that users with mobility impairments may have difficulty to perform such gestures, so interfaces need to have alternatives that do not require swiping or pinching to perform an action.
+Explain that users with mobility impairments may have difficulty to perform such gestures, so interfaces must have alternatives that do not require swiping or pinching to perform an action.
 * Show examples of gestures that require motion, such as shaking the device, to perform an action.
-Explain that users with mobility impairments may have difficulty to perform such gestures, so interfaces need to have alternatives that do not require motion for these gestures.
+Explain that users with mobility impairments may have difficulty to perform such gestures, so interfaces must have alternatives that do not require motion for these gestures.
 * Show examples of operations carried out using path-based gestures, such as dragging.
-Explain that people with mobility impairments may inadvertently initiate touch or mouse events, so interfaces need to support alternatives for people to perform actions associated with multi-pointer gestures or to undo actions carried out inadvertently with multi-pointer gestures.
+Explain that people with mobility impairments may inadvertently initiate touch or mouse events.
+Therefore, interfaces must support alternatives for people to perform actions associated with multi-pointer gestures or to undo actions carried out inadvertently with multi-pointer gestures.
 * Refer back to [Designer Module 1: Visual Design, Topic Flexible Layouts](/curricula/designer-modules/visual-design/#topic-flexible-layouts).
 Explain that larger target sizes for pointer are recommended where possible.
 The minimum recommended size is 44 by 44 CSS pixels.

 #### Ideas to Assess Knowledge for Topic